Amy X. Lu

-I'm a third-year Computer Science PhD student at UC Berkeley and BAIR, fortunate to be advised by Pieter Abbeel and supported by a NSERC PGS-D award.
-I'm currently working on protein design at Prescient Design (Genentech).
+Hello!
+I'm a Computer Science PhD student at UC Berkeley and BAIR advised by Pieter Abbeel, and a part-time researcher at Prescient Design (Genentech).

 Research